tomasklaen/uosc/README.md

 Most notable features:

-- UI elements hide and show based on their proximity to cursor instead of the annoying last mouse move time.
+- UI elements hide and show based on their proximity to cursor instead of every time mouse moves.
 This gives you 100% control over when you see the UI and when you don't.
 Click on the preview above to see it in action.
 - Set min timeline size to make an always visible discrete progress bar.
 - Build your own context menu with nesting support by editing your `input.conf` file.
 - UIs for: